End-of-Life Conversations at the 11th Hour

 Trust prepares the ground.

 This month’s Reflections article, “Difficult Conversations,” isn’t a primer to walk us through these conversations, but it offers an example of how we can take our cue from events or changes in the patient’s condition to raise the topic of the inevitable.
-Author Vanessa Arroyo illustrates how, after we’ve developed a relationship with patient and family and earned their trust, it may become possible to […]
+Author Vanessa Arroyo illustrates how, after we’ve developed a relationship with patient and family and earned their trust, it may become possible to ask the […]

 2019-08-19T09:59:07-04:00August 19th, 2019|Nursing, nursing stories|1 Comment